Petition over Peak District Stanage Edge 'sale' plan

 One possible plan is to sell the North Lees Estate, which contains a large part of Stanage Edge in Derbyshire - a popular area for climbers and walkers.

-The authority said it would only sell the estate to the "right organisation".'No compromises'
+The authority said it would only sell the estate to the "right organisation".

 The PDNPA's chief executive, Jim Dixon, said the North Lees Estate was "very valuable".